peterlsmith/Responsio/README.md

 # Responsio
 A lightweight java based chatbot server and javascript client library.

 Based on OpenNLP, **Reponsio** is a small, yet highly capable java based chatbot server suitable for deployment in Tomcat or other servlet container.
 Combined with a small javascript client library for embedding into web sites, it can easily be configured with intents, actions, and stories.
-With multi-language support, named entity recogniztion, and easy customization on both the server and client side, Responsio can handle most common chatbot scenarios.
+With multi-language support, named entity recognition, and easy customization on both the server and client side, Responsio can handle most common chatbot scenarios.

 ---

 ## Overview
 Like most chatbots, Responsio is based around an **intent** recognition system, the purpose of which is to determine what a user input means.
 For example, a 'greeting' intent would be determined from user input such as 'hello', 'hi there', 'howdy', 'good morning', etc. Intents may also include named 'entities' - specific things that are important to the intent, such as the location when querying what the weather forecast is, or an email address when requesting further information to be sent.
 Responsio uses [OpenNLP](https://opennlp.apache.org/) for intent and named entity recognition by default, but also includes support for regular expression intent matching.

-Intents are wrapped with appropriate actions (responses) into stories.
+Intents are paired with appropriate actions (responses) and combined into stories.
 A story represents a clearly defined coversation or narrative that is supported by the chatbot.
 A complete set of intents, stories, and actions is called an identity.
 A single Responsio server instance may handle multiple chatbot identities.

 Responsio uses a number of simple json files to configure an identity.
-This includes the intents, stories, named entities (parameters), and utterances (output actions), as well as more fine control over the categorizers (for intent recognition), and the input processing pipeline.
+This includes the intents, stories, named entities, and utterances (output actions), as well as more fine control over the categorizers (for intent recognition), and the input processing pipeline.

 ---

 ## Terminology
 Throughout this documentation, the following terminology is used.

  - **identity** a specific chatbot instance (persona), represented by a set of stories designed to address a given problem domain.
-Each identity withing a running Responsio instance must have a unique name.
+Each identity within a running Responsio instance must have a unique name.

  - **story** a series of intents and corresponding actions that make up a defined conversation - for example, a story for inquiring about the status of an order will likely contain intents to determine when a customer is requesting order information and to extract order IDs, along with actions to look up the order and return the information back to the customer.